Wirex Limited: Wirex Named Finalist at the ICA Compliance Awards Europe 2025

 Dmitry Lazarichev, Co-Founder of Wirex, added: "A strong compliance culture is foundational to any sustainable fintech business.
 Wirex is confident that we can grow in a safe and sustainable manner with regulatory foresight and a deep respect for the frameworks that protect consumers and institutions alike."

-Wirex is regulated in multiple jurisdictions including the UK, EU, and APAC regions, and holds licenses from the UK Financial Conduct Authority (FCA), the Monetary Authority of Singapore (MAS), and other respected regulators.
-The company also upholds industry-leading standards in regulatory compliance including within AML, CTF, Sanctions and fraud detection.
+Wirex is supervised by multiple regulators across the UK, EU, and APAC regions.
+It holds a license from the UK Financial Conduct Authority (FCA), is a registered Digital Currency Exchange with AUSTRAC (Australia), and operates in Singapore under an exemption granted by the Monetary Authority of Singapore (MAS) pursuant to the Payment Services (Exemption for Specified Period) Regulations 2019.
+The company also upholds industry-leading standards in regulatory compliance, including AML, CTF, sanctions, and fraud detection.

 "This nomination validates the comprehensive and strategic work we've undertaken to strengthen compliance across Wirex's global footprint," said Chet Shah, the Global Chief Risk & Compliance Officer at Wirex.
 "Rather than treating compliance as a back-office function, we've embedded it into the fabric of our business-from executive decision-making to product design.
 Our initiative empowers teams company-wide to understand and champion compliance, helping us operate ethically while enabling innovation at scale.
 How we manage Risk and Compliance in Wirex is now a competitive advantage."